SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/09-create-power-bi-dashboard.md

 2. In the Microsoft Edge browser window, navigate to **https://powerbi.microsoft.com**.

-    *Tip: You can also use the Power BI Service favorite on the Microsoft Edge favorites bar.*
+    **Tip**: You can also use the Power BI Service favorite on the Microsoft Edge favorites bar.

 3. Click **Sign In** (located at the top-right corner).